Those are the words which Thomas Edison

 sort of operations).

-microphone can easily be modified into a pseudo-stereo microphone capable of recording
+Any dual-diaphragm microphone could be modified into a pseudo-stereo microphone capable

 Most prosumer measuring microphones have a ¼'' capsule (6 mm diaphragm).

 which are more accurate in the upper-part of the audio spectrum.